pcda17/pcda17.github.io/week-04.md

 - [http://127.0.0.1:3334/](http://127.0.0.1:3334/)

-Today's OpenRefine tutorial is in this week's files on Canvas.

 <!--
 Click `Create Project`, then `Choose Files` and choose `V_and_A_ivory.csv`.
 Click `Next`.
 In the following window, click `Create Project` in the upper right corner.